 The decision to use “X” between version and revision was openly stolen from Andrew, a colleague of mine.
 This gives me and idea of which exact version I am using, plus provides with an ability to add all .local.com sites to Trusted Zone and fuggedaboutit.

-The install happens via a PowerShell script which takes under a minute.
-Sweet.
+The install happens via a PowerShell script

 Now just about recently I noticed that after install I cannot log into Sitecore anymore with the default credentials.
 The strangest thing ever, it works in any browser other than IE. The login page posts back without giving me any indication: